How to Star Test a Telescope and Fix Optical Aberrations

 M45 - The Pleiades Star Cluster

-Ideally, the star you are observing should be high in the sky to avoid atmospheric disturbances and anything that could get in the way, such as tree branches or buildings.
+Ideally, the star you observe should be high in the sky to avoid atmospheric disturbances and anything that could get in the way, such as tree branches or buildings.
 You should also perform the test during a night of good seeing - when the stars are not twinkling.

 Allow your telescope to cool down to the ambient temperature as you would do for normal observation.
 This will keep the disturbances to an absolute minimum.
-You should leave your telescope for 30-60 minutes to cool down properly.
-You can try observing the star with a warm telescope, and if your telescope needs to cool down further you may notice long streaks coming from the point of light when it is out of focus.
+Leave your telescope for 30-60 minutes to cool down properly.
+You can observe the star with a warm telescope, and if your telescope needs to cool down further, you may notice long streaks coming from the point of light when it is out of focus.

-Once your telescope is cooled down you can start the star test.
-Adjust the focuser so that the star is inside focus and slowly keep adjusting until the star is in focus, and keep going till you get out of focus.
+Once your telescope is cooled down, you can start the star test.
+Adjust the focuser so that the star is inside focus.
+Slowly adjust until the star is in focus, and keep going until you get out of focus.
 Pay attention to the pattern of rings around the star when it is inside and outside focus.
-In a perfect telescope, the pattern of rings will be perfectly concentric and the same when inside focus and outside focus.
+In a perfect telescope, the pattern of rings will be perfectly concentric and the same when inside and outside focus.

 Very Bad Alignment